music-for-westies/blog/_posts/2022-12-4-wcs-genres.md

 - Verse-Chorus-Verse-Chorus-Bridge-Chorus

-Most events and curriculum I've interacted with to will have a workshop or two on dancing blues music, but WCS music education often stops there.
+Most events and curriculum I've encountered to will have a workshop or two on dancing to blues music, but WCS music education often stops there.
 Unfortunately this means people often associate anything old-sounding and sung by an African-American as Blues music.